yanzf0417/PlaygroundCode/README.md

 - Create playground editor for supported language
 - Kill the playground process
 - Reset the playground
-- Print the output in VSCode output channel
+- Print output to the VSCode output channel

 ## Requirements